When you use Ditto in your app, you don’t have to think about how your devices will connect in the peer-to-peer mesh network.

 Types of Transports

 Ditto uses as many technologies as possible to communicate with other devices running your app.
-These different modes, such as Bluetooth Low Energy and LAN, are called transports.
+These different modes, such as Bluetooth LE and Local Area Network (LAN), are called transports.

 Where possible Ditto will create a mesh using a mixture of transports.
 They offer different advantages and disadvantages.
-For example Bluetooth LE generally has a longer range but much lower bandwidth than WiFi.
-Therefore Ditto uses WiFi when it's available, and falls back to Bluetooth when it isn’t.
+For example, Bluetooth LE generally has a longer range but much lower bandwidth than Wi-Fi.
+Therefore Ditto uses Wi-Fi when available and falls back to Bluetooth LE when it is not.
+For an overview of performance and limitation by transport type, see Transports.

 Which transports are supported depends on what kind of device or SDK you are using.
 Some examples: